fjzhou/EmitMapper.LightDataAccess/README.md

 EmitMapper.LightDataAccess
 ==========================

-LightDataAccess from EmitMapper project
+LightDataAccess from EmitMapper project.

-It depends EmitMapper.dll(http://emitmapper.codeplex.com/)
+It depends on [EmitMapper](http://emitmapper.codeplex.com/).
+And this is the original version from Codeplex.